Vyral/base-template/_posts/2018-05-29-an-incredible-home-available-for-you-in-west-linn.md

 tags:
   - Real Estate
 excerpt: >-
-  I am ready to sell you your dream home.
-3451 Cascade Terrace in West Linn, Oregon is waiting for you to visit.
+  I am ready to sell you your dream home: 3451 Cascade Terrace in West Linn, Oregon is waiting for you to visit.
 This beautiful home in a great neighborhood is sure to please the entire family.
 To find out more about this home, watch my short video.